akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 ![image](../img/dummy.png)

 :::warning
 The attributes added will be taken in account for the completeness computing.
-Completeness will be then updated when next time it is executed.
+Completeness will be updated next time it is executed.
 :::

 ### To remove an attribute as required for a channel